warleon/EDA-proyecto/README.md

 ### Data loading
+Download the data with the next commands and then add its paths in the config/config.json file
 ```bash
 cd ../data
 wget # copy 1 or sveral links from source.txt and paste it here to download